solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 It's rather kind of `Growth`, or empowerment, or **boosting**.
 We let `3 grow with speed of 4`, or to say `3 grow with a boosting of 4`.

+**JUST TO REMEMBER: FORGET ABOUT ARITHMETIC MULTIPLICATION, ALWAYS SEE MULTIPLICATION AS BOOSTING.**

 ## `Dot product`
 **REMEMBER: A DOT PRODUCT DOESN'T GIVE YOU A VECTOR, BUT ONLY A NUMBER, A SCALAR, A PRODUCT OF TWO MAGNITUDES.**